 The participation of a highly-engaged executive sponsor is one of the key factors that determines whether a big project will fail or succeed.
-As a result, experienced project managers are always in the hunt for a good executive sponsor.
+As a result, experienced project managers are always on the hunt for a good executive sponsor.
 But demand for these heavyweights at most companies often exceeds supply as there are many more critical projects than there are sponsors.
 Busy executives can only afford to commit their time to a handful of projects.
 A C-Level executive who is sponsoring 10 projects on top of their day job will likely be ineffective.

 The new lease accounting rules are arguably one of the biggest accounting changes in history.
 For many large companies, hundreds of millions if not several billion dollars of leases will transfer onto the balance sheet.
-These new standards will impact many of the financial metrics that Wall Street uses to gauge financial performance from EBITDA to Return on Assets.
-Debt covenants, agency ratings, market capitalization and even executive compensation plans could be impacted by the adoption of these new rules.
+These new standards will impact many of the financial metrics that Wall Street uses to gauge financial performance from EBITDA to return on assets.
+Debt covenants, agency ratings, market capitalization, and even executive compensation plans could be impacted by the adoption of these new rules.
 In other words – the risks are too high to not do this right.